 Is one type of scone ever enough?
 I think not.
 To add a bit of variety, check out these recipes for Gluten-Free Buttermilk Cheddar Cheese Scones, Caramel Apple Scones, or Blackberry Lavender White Chocolate Scones.
 You could even throw in a few Blueberry Glazed Muffins or Fig & Cheddar Thumbprint Cookies for good measure.

 Lemon Curd & Tasty Jams are a MUST.

 Scones and lemon curd simply go together, and I love this easy recipe over at Food In Jars.
 If you don’t want to make it yourself, you can easily pick up a jar of quality lemon curd at the store – I have to say, it’s probably one of my favorite things to have at a tea party.
 It is FULL of butter though, so if that’s not for you, Hunger Thirst Play has you covered with this dairy-free lemon curd recipe!

-Homemade Mini Orange Scones are made special with a heaping spoonful of marmalade and a dash of whiskey.
-Bake up a batch with a side of tea, jam, and lemon curd.
-Brunch never tasted so good!
+Mini Orange Scones are made special with a heaping spoonful of marmalade and a dash of whiskey.
+Bake up a batch with a side of tea, jam, and lemon curd for a very special brunch.

 - 5 tablespoons unsalted butter, grated

 - 2 cups (11 oz) all-purpose flour, plus more for dusting